-Definitions for all subsystem minor codes can be found in the directory asp/Version/xml/minor_codes in a UNIX System Services installation, and in the orbixhlq.INCLUDE.ORBIX@XT.HH PDS in a native z/OS installation.
+Definitions for all subsystem minor codes can be found in the following directory:

+OrbixInstallDir/asp/Version/doc/minor_codes

 Note: OMG minor code constants are Orbix-specific mappings to minor codes that are set by the OMG.
 If you define minor codes for your own application, make sure that they do not overlap the ranges that are reserved for IONA-defined minor codes.